-4.4.3 An Athlete Athletes who is an are International-Level Athlete should Athletes shall apply to his or hertheir International Federation.
-2229

-- Where the Athlete already has a TUE granted by his or herthe Athlete's National Anti-Doping Organization for the substance or method in question, if that TUE meets the criteria set out in the International Standard for Therapeutic Use Exemptions, then the International Federation must recognize it.
+- 4.4.3 An AthleteAthletes who is anare International-Level Athlete shouldAthletes shall apply to his or hertheir International Federation. - 4.4.3.1 Where the Athlete already has a TUE granted by his or hertheir National Anti-Doping Organization for the substance or method in question, if that TUE meets the criteria set out in the International Standard for Therapeutic Use Exemptions, then the International Federation must recognize it.
 If the International Federation considers that the TUE does not meet those criteria and so refuses to recognize it, it must notify the Athlete and his or herthe Athlete's National Anti-Doping Organization promptly, with reasons.
 The Athlete or the National Anti-Doping Organization shall have 21 days from such notification to refer the matter to WADA for review.
 If the matter is referred to WADA for review, the TUE granted by the National Anti-Doping Organization remains valid for national-level Competition and Out-of-Competition Testing (but is not valid for international-level Competition) pending WADA's decision.
-If the matter is not referred to WADA for review, the TUE becomes invalid for any purpose when within the 21-day review deadline expires deadline, the Athlete's National Anti-Doping Organization must determine whether the original TUE granted by that National Anti-Doping Organization should nevertheless remain valid for national-level Competition and Out-of-Competition Testing (provided that the Athlete ceases to be an International-Level Athlete and does not participate in international-level Competition).
-Pending the National Anti-Doping Organization's decision, the TUE remains valid for national-level Competition and Out-of-Competition Testing (but is not valid for international-level Competition). - If the Athlete does not already have a TUE granted by his or herthe Athlete's 4.4.3.2 National Anti-Doping Organization for the substance or method in question, the Athlete must apply directly to his or herthe Athlete's International Federation for a TUE as soon as the need arises.
+If the matter is not referred to WADA for review, the TUE becomes invalid for any purpose when within the 21-day review deadline expires. deadline, the Athlete's National Anti-Doping Organization must determine whether the original TUE granted by that National Anti-Doping Organization should nevertheless remain valid for national-level Competition and Out-of-Competition Testing (provided that the Athlete ceases to be an International-Level Athlete and does not participate in international-level Competition).
+Pending the National Anti-Doping Organization's decision, the TUE remains valid for national-level Competition and Out-of-Competition Testing (but is not valid for international-level Competition). - 4.4.3.2 If the Athlete does not already have a TUE granted by his or hertheir National Anti-Doping Organization for the substance or method in question, the Athlete must apply directly to his or herthe Athlete's International Federation for a TUE as soon as the need arises.
 If the International Federation (or the National Anti-Doping Organization, where it has agreed to consider the application on behalf of the International Federation) denies the Athlete's application, it must notify the Athlete promptly, with reasons.
 If the International Federation grants the Athlete's application, it must notify not only the Athlete but also his or herthe Athlete's National Anti-Doping Organization, and if the National Anti-Doping Organization considers that the TUE does not meet the criteria set out in the International Standard for Therapeutic Use Exemptions, it has 21 days from such notification to refer the matter to WADA for review.
 If the National Anti-Doping Organization refers the matter to WADA for review, the TUE granted by the International Federation remains valid for internationallevel Competition and Out-of-Competition Testing (but is not valid for national-level Competition) pending WADA's decision.
-If the National Anti-Doping Organization does not refer the matter to WADA for review, the TUE granted by the International Federation
+If the National Anti-Doping Organization does not refer the matter to WADA for review, the TUE granted by the International Federation becomes valid for national-level Competition as well when the 21-day review deadline expires.

-[[]Comment to Article 4.4.3: If the International Federation refuses to recognize a TUE granted by a National Anti-Doping Organization only because medical records or other information are missing that are needed to demonstrate satisfaction with the criteria in the International Standard for Therapeutic Use Exemptions, the matter should not be referred to WADA.
-Instead, the file should be completed and re-submitted to the International Federation.]
+&lt;sup>222 [Comment to Article 4.4.3: If the International Federation refuses to recognize a TUE granted by a National Anti-Doping Organization only because medical records or other information are missing that are needed to demonstrate satisfaction with the criteria in the International Standard for Therapeutic Use Exemptions, the matter should not be referred to WADA.
+Instead, the file should be completed and re-submitted to the International Federation.